Russia intervened in 2016 and has sights on 2018 elections, Senate Intelligence says

 Burr added that the committee has “hit a wall” on an unconfirmed dossier on Trump and his relations in Russia written by Christopher Steele last year.
 Burr said they still don’t know who commissioned the dossier or who Steele’s sources are.

-Trump has repeatedly referred to the Russian campaign to interfere in the presidential election as a “hoax” invented by Democrats.
+Trump has repeatedly referred to suggestions that Russia interfered in the presidential election as a “hoax” invented by Democrats.
 Special counsel Robert Mueller has been investigating for months the Trump team’s connections to Russians, and even the possibility of collusion.

 Russia-based hackers targeted 21 states during the presidential election – including large political battleground states such as Florida – attempting to gain access to elections systems, according to the Department of Homeland Security.